It is a calcium channel blocker medication used most often to treat high blood pressure, angina, and Raynaud’s phenomenon.

 Long-acting Nifedipine capsules or tablets release Nifedipine evenly throughout the day.
 This means that you do not need to take them as often.

-To decide the correct dose for you, your doctor will monitor your blood pressure.
+Your doctor will monitor your blood pressure to decide the correct dose for you.
 Depending on why you are taking Nifedipine, the usual starting dose is:

 - Short-acting or liquid capsules: 5 mg 3 times a day (every 8 hours).